|

 - Tapp Road

-- Rockport Road (in the set of nine - rebound interchange)
+- Rockport Road (set of 9 - rebound interchange)

 What is a Rebound Interchange?